 - The Master is the central coordinator.
 It’s responsible for assigning tasks to idle workers.
 There are

-reduce tasks (a number chosen by the user for the desired level of output parallelism).
+Mmap tasks (one for each input split) andRreduce tasks (a number chosen by the user for the desired level of output parallelism).

 Map Phase - Processing Input Splits (Diagram: worker (3) reads split, (4) local write):